GusMuche/homebridge-zipabox-platform/README.md

 Unfortunately I didn't success during my test to clean all the cache for old platform accessories.
 If this is your case, you need to delete the cachedAccessories file inside the accessories folder.

 ### Battery device not recognize by Home APP
 In my test the Battery Service is not recognize by the app, but the value and the status are correctly given.
-The icon will be a house with a status "not recognize".
+The icon will be a house with a status "not recognize".<br>
 If someone have a solution or idea, please send mp or fetch.

 ## CREDITS

 ### Thanks to the best plugin example
-homebridge-gpio-wpi2
+homebridge-gpio-wpi2<br>
-homebridge-camera-ffmpeg
+homebridge-camera-ffmpeg<br>
-homebridge-hue
+homebridge-hue<br>